-With Opera Circus’ Complete Freedom of Truth Program.
-August 17-21, 2015 in Srebrenica, Bosnia performing a piece commissioned by composer Nigel Osborne.
+Saffron Caravan joined Opera Circus’ Complete Freedom of Truth Program.
+They traveled to Srebrenica, Bosnia from August 17-21, 2015 and performed a piece commissioned by composer Nigel Osborne.

 For multiple decades, he has worked in Serbia, Bosnia, Herzegovina and the former Yugoslavia, East and West Africa, the Middle East, the Caucasus and South East Asia helping traumatized children heal through music.
 He has created multiple operas about his work with the children of Mostar, some of which have been performed internationally in partnership with British-based Opera Circus.
 An anticipated 2016 world tour of a new operatic work, Naciketa, is currently in progress.

 He continues to extensively study both the neurophysiological and neuropsychological benefits of music.
 Professor Osborne was a 2014 Salzburg Global Seminar Fellow and Faculty Member.